Wally: Batched Private Nearest Neighbor Search at Scale: Implementation

-We discuss a few key optimizations and implementation decisions: \begin{itemize} \item \textbf{Residue Number System (RNS) variant of BFV}.
-In BFV scheme, we manipulate elements modulo ciphertext modulus $Q$, which is an integer with hundreds of bits.
+We discuss key optimizations and implementation decisions: \begin{itemize} \item \textbf{Residue Number System (RNS) variant of BFV}.
+The vanilla BFV scheme requires manipulating elements modulo the ciphertext modulus $Q$, which is an integer, possibly with hundreds of bits.
 Implementing this scheme requires slow multi-precision modulo arithmetic.
 To address this, we instead implemented the RNS variant of BFV~\cite{bajard2016full}.
-In this variant, $Q$ is chosen as $Q = q_1, \ldots, q_l$, and each $q_i$ is a single-precision integer of typically 28 or 55 bits.
-By using the RNS, any integer $x \in Z_{Q}$ can be represented as $\{ x_1 = x \mod q_1,\cdots, x_l = x \mod q_l\}$ and the operation on $x \mod Q$ can be performed by performing the same operation on each RNS component $x_i$ modulus $q_i$.
-At the end we can use CRT to extract original ciphertext in $Z_Q$.
-We also implemented the Hybrid RNS variant of key-switching~\cite{kim2021revisiting} and fast base conversion~\cite{DBLP:conf/sacrypt/BajardEHZ16} methods required for $\mathsf{CtCtMult}$ and $\mathsf{CtRotate}$ operations.
+We also implemented the hybrid RNS variant of key-switching~\cite{kim2021revisiting} and fast base conversion~\cite{DBLP:conf/sacrypt/BajardEHZ16} methods required for ciphertext-ciphertext multiplication and rotation operations.

-\item \textbf{Reducing the cost of BFV operations}.
-Number Theoretic Transformation (NTT) speeds up polynomial multiplications in BFV operations.
-We implemented NTT using Harvey’s butterfly~\cite{harvey2014faster} and optimized it using lazy modular reduction.
-In every butterfly operation, we track multiplications and only perform modulus when the result overflows the machine word size.
-This optimization improves forward and backward NTT by $20-25\%$.
-In BFV multiplication, we perform tensor product and addition in large basis, then scale it back to modulus $Q$.
-When performing many BFV multiplications, we skip the scaling step after each multiplication and perform it only once at the end~\cite{DBLP:conf/asiacrypt/KimPZ21}.
-This results in $10-20\%$ improvement in MulPIR used for fetching metadata.
+\item \textbf{Reducing the computation of BFV operations}.
+The number theoretic transformation (NTT) speeds up polynomial multiplications required in most BFV operations.
+We implemented the NTT using Harvey’s butterfly~\cite{harvey2014faster} and optimized it using lazy modular reduction.
+This optimization improves forward and inverse NTT runtime by $20\text{-}25$\%.
+For the many sequential ciphertext-plaintext multiplications required in similarity computation and MulPIR, we apply the same lazy reduction strategy to avoid expensive modular operations.
+In the second dimension of MulPIR, we perform many ciphertext-ciphertext multiplications.
+We compute the tensor product and addition in a large basis, then scale back to modulus $Q$.
+When performing BFV multiplications in sequence, we skip the scaling step after each multiplication and perform it only once at the end~\cite{DBLP:conf/asiacrypt/KimPZ21}.
+This results in $10\text{-}20$\% improvement in MulPIR~\cite{DBLP:conf/uss/AliLP0SSY21} runtime.